-Employees in the classification of Fire Captain, who elect to maintain their EMT-Paramedic certification, may attend the above listed courses during their off-duty time.
-Employees in the Fire Captain classification shall not be eligible for overtime compensation to attend courses.
+Employees in the classification of Fire Captain and Battalion Chief who elect to maintain their EMT-Paramedic certification, may attend the above listed courses during their off-duty time, or with prior approval of the City, a Captain or Battalion Chief may be authorized to attend other EMS related courses on duty if all operational needs are met.
+Employees in the Fire Captain and Battalion Chief classifications shall not be eligible for overtime compensation to attend courses.